maurojjzz/BaSP-M2023/README.md

 ## Week 02
 Create an HTML file with the same content as the landing page made in week 01 with Figma using the desktop view as prototype.

+## Week 03
+Based on the week 01's screenflow we have to take as reference the landing page to give it styles on CSS using week 2 HTML project.
+This week CSS project shouldn't be responsive and the challenge is to solve it using a 1512px width screen.

 ## Author
 - Mauro Jimenez